Last updated on July 13th, 2022 at 06:04 pm

 How I Plan to Create That Magic

-Some of the tips he shared for living your dreams included things I do already, such as creating a clear vision for what you want, and committing it to paper.
-He also suggests visualizing that what you want as already happened, and I do that for five minutes a day at the end of my morning meditation.
+Some of the tips he shared for living your dreams included things I do already, such as creating a clear vision for what you want and committing it to paper.
+He also suggests visualizing what you want has already happened, and I do that for five minutes a day at the end of my morning meditation.

 He also, even more importantly, emphasizes taking action on our dreams.

 He says that basically the two steps to create anything you want in life can be summarized as follows:

 1. Define what you want in terms of its end result – the “finished product.”